Bourbon claim to the Spanish throne: Philip of Anjou and the French Succession

-Both claimants had a legal right due to the fact that Philip's grandfather, King Louis XIV of France and Charles's father, Holy Roman Emperor Leopold, were both the husbands of Charles' older half sisters and sons of Charles' aunts.
+Both claimants had a legal right due to the fact that Philip's grandfather, Louis XIV, and Charles's father, Holy Roman Emperor Leopold, were both the husbands of Charles' older half sisters and sons of Charles' aunts.

 Philip had the better claim because his grandmother and great-grandmother were older than Leopold's.
 However, the Austrian branch claimed that Philip's grandmother had renounced the Spanish throne for her descendants as part of her marriage contract.
 This was countered by the French branch's claim that it was on the basis of a dowry that had never been paid.

 After a long council meeting where the Dauphin spoke up in favour of his son's rights, it was agreed that Philip would ascend the throne but would forever renounce his claim to the throne of France for himself and his descendants.

 However, the spectre of the multi-continental empire of Spain passing under the effective control of Louis XIV provoked a massive coalition of powers to oppose the Duke of Anjou's succession.